jtaki/Tag_it/readme.md

 - error handling for no data query file

+- x remove the wipe of rename file from item parser and put only on custom namer

 # Usage
 1. Put YH Price Query into tagit/data (replace old file)